ruben-ilciuc/custom-amplify-auth/README.md

 }))
 ```

-I created a separate case for rejected, because I didn't want to set also the message for it.
-The reason for it was that it checks if the user is authenticate, and if not, it will set a message that the user is not authenticated, even though the user just got there.
+I created a separate case for rejected response, because I didn't want to set also the message for it.
+The reason for it was that it checks if the user is authenticated, and if not, it will set a message that the user is not authenticated, even though the user just got there.
 Make sure that this case is before the `builder.addMatcher`.
 Otherwise you'll get an error message like:
 `` builder.addCase` should only be called before calling `builder.addMatcher ``